jb753/turbigen/doc/data_structures.rst

 Property attributes
 ^^^^^^^^^^^^^^^^^^^

-Thermodynamic properties of the fluid are accessed as attributes of the :class:`State` object.
+Thermodynamic and transport properties of the fluid are accessed as attributes of the :class:`State` object.
 The following properties are available:

 .. list-table::